ArenPapa/Project-2/README.md

 The `sensor` dictionary has a key for each sensor IDs, 454, 455, and 456.
 The value for each key is a dictionary that contains `name`, information of the data stored, `values`, data collected, and `timestamps`, time that the data is collected.
 Each value inside the values is an empty list.
 The variable `readings` is a predeclared dictionary that holds the data stored in the ISAK-S. It iterates through each reading in `readings` as `r`.
 If `sensor_id` in `r` exists in `sensor`, then the value that’s named value inside `r[‘sensor_id’]` will be appended to the `values` in `sensor`. `Timestamp` stores the value inside `r`, named `datetime`, after the conversion of ISO format to Python datetime object which later helps with plotting data without type errors.
 After the conversion, the `timestamp` is appended to `sensor` value named `timestamps`.
 Once iteration is completed, `sensor` must have all data from the server.
 In order to just get information about 24 hours to make the later progress more efficient, each value stored in `values` and `timestamps` are striped and only the first 1440 values are stored to make it easier to work with graphing the latest 24 hours data.

-Originally, I developed an iteration that loops each `r[‘sensor_id’]` and appends the value to the `sensor` if it matches with either 454, 455, or 456.
-However, it is inefficient since the code loops through all the data that I don’t need which takes more time.
-Therefore, I decided to use conditional statements instead of nested loops and conditional statements.

 ---